When you are planning a car camping road trip, you don’t have to worry about low clearances, weight limits and propane-restricted tunnels.

 Some of the most popular settings allow you to choose routing to filter for things like:

 - Avoid highways

 - Avoid all tunnels

 As far as propane-restricted tunnels are concerned, some tunnels do not allow propane at all … other tunnels permit you to drive through them if your camping propane is turned off prior to entering them.

 If you are not sure how full your tanks are, you can use one of these three simple methods for how to tell if your propane tank is empty.

 In addition to RV safe travel route planning, the RV Trip Wizard includes information on campgrounds and RV parks, points of interest, reviews, budget planning for fuel and camping fees as well as driving times and distances.

-You can print the map or export it to your GPS device or Google Maps (some functions must be done on a computer rather than your phone) or you can get the RV LIFE App (we discussed above) which integrates with RV Trip Wizard so you get the GPS routing right on your phone or tablet.
+You can print the map or export it to your GPS device or Google Maps (some functions must be done on a computer rather than your phone) or you can download the RV LIFE App (we discussed above) which integrates with RV Trip Wizard so you get the GPS routing right on your smartphone or tablet.